-Deaths due to HAP mirror the geographical pattern of HAP exposure (Figure 4.3).
-Within India, 45 percent of deaths from HAP are predicted to occur in the Indo-Gangetic Plain, these states in central and eastern India-Madhya Pradesh, Odisha, and Chhattisgarh-contribute 17 percent of HAP deaths, while Gujarat, Maharashtra and Rajasthan contribute 16 percent, and Andhra-Pradesh, Karnataka, Kerala, Tamil Nadu, and Telangana, in the south of the country, contribute 13 percent.
-Although the absolute number of deaths attributable to HAP will be smaller in 2030 in Nepal, at 25,100 deaths, and Sri Lanka, at 12,600, than in India and Pakistan (Table 4.3), 68 percent of PM{2.5} deaths in Nepal and Sri Lanka will be attributable to HAP.
+Deaths due to HAP mirror the geographical pattern of HAP exposure (map 4.1).
+Within India, 45 percent of deaths from HAP are predicted to occur on the Indo-Gangetic Plain; the states in central and eastern India- Chhattisgarh, Madhya Pradesh, and Odisha-account for 17 percent of HAP deaths; while Gujarat, Maharashtra, and Rajasthan account for 16 percent; and Andhra Pradesh, Karnataka, Kerala, Tamil Nadu, and Telangana, in the south of the country, account for 13 percent.
+Although the absolute number of deaths attributable to HAP will be smaller in 2030 in Nepal, at